emsesp/docs/docs/Getting-Started.md

     During the power-on sequence you'll see a sequence of LED flashes:

-    * 1 flash means the EMS bus is not connected
+    * 1 x flash = the EMS bus is not connected

-    * 2 flashes means the network (wifi or ethernet) is not connected
+    * 2 x flash = the network (wifi or ethernet) is not connected

-    * 3 flashes means both EMS bus and network are failing.
+    * 3 x flash = both EMS bus and network are failing.
 This is a critical error!

     During normal operation the LED displays the current status: